 Now the decision had to be made how we could best use the beautiful village for the benefit of the poor.
 Because of the large acreage and dairy and chicken farming, it was decided in consultation with Rwandan friends and government authorities to open an agricultural school.
 This happened in March 2016.

 The school has since received government recognition as a four-year senior high school specializing in agriculture, where children from poor families are given the opportunity to graduate from high school and to continue their studies at a college or university.
-Almost 200 students are now taught here.
+More than 200 students are now taught here.

 Our General Manager Théomistoclès Turihokubwayo miraculously survived a tragic bus accident in December 2018.
 Now, however, he is confined to a wheelchair.
 Since then, the paths on the grounds have been reconstructed to ensure accessibility.
 This means that even students with walking disabilities can attend school in Kigarama.

 Unfortunately, terrible child distress exists in many countries.
 This is also the case in Brazil.
 Newspapers, radio and television reported about children and teenagers shot dead in the night streets of the big cities, hunted and gunned down according to plan.

 As a small relief organization, we unfortunately do not have the means to help everywhere.
 The main question for us is not: do we have the money?
 We never had it when we started work in a country and we always fall short.
 The question is: do we have the people?
 People to whom it is a God-given mission in life to give his love to poor children who have experienced mostly selfishness, violence and hatred – such leaders are hard to find.
 For Brazil, we had them.
 This was the decisive factor.